CU Events Center: Improvements

-The most dramatic changes since the building has been opened have come since 2008.
-After the 2007-08 basketball seasons, the CEC underwent a $200,000 "Floor Lift" with a permanent maple surface was installed that has technology to reduce injuries and fatigue.
+The most dramatic changes since the building was opened have come since 2008.
+After the 2007-08 basketball seasons, the CEC underwent a $200,000 "Floor Lift", in which a permanent maple surface with technology to reduce injuries and fatigue was installed.

 In April 2008, the men's and women's basketball offices were relocated to the CEC from Folsom Field second level where the conference rooms were previously located.

 In the summer of 2010, two new video boards were installed in the southwest and northeast corners.
-With the new video boards and as part of the new practice facility, a new production facility was built for the department's BuffVision office.
+Along with the new video boards and as part of the new practice facility, a new production suite was built for the department's BuffVision office.
 The production room controls the video boards at both the Coors Events Center and Folsom Field.

 A new 44000 sqft practice facility was opened in August 2011 for volleyball and basketball.
 The building was just the second athletic facility in the nation and third on CU's campus to earn LEED Platinum Certification, the highest possible by the internationally recognized system developed by the U.S. Green Building Council.

 In August 2013, a video room for the men's and women's basketball teams was opened for the first time, giving both teams additional meeting space and the ability to watch film more efficiently.

 In February 2014, a new weight room was finished in the remaining space on the second level where the conference rooms were once located, adjacent to the basketball offices that were relocated in 2008.

+In August 2017, a new high-definition video and scoreboard was installed at the center of the ceiling of the CEC.
+The scoreboard has shown a live feed of games as well as statistics and replays.